 We have put together a guide on how to clean these useful kitchen utensils to help you get the most out of your cast-iron skillet without worrying about rust and other issues.

-- Rusted skillets can be salvaged by scraping off the rust using a scraper, scourer, water, and paper towel.
+- Rusty skillets can be restored by scraping off the rust and re-seasoning the surface.

 Cast iron skillets have one downside.
 If they are not thoroughly cleaned and cared for correctly, they can rust as skillets are made from iron.